Video games in Thailand

 Video games are a rapidly growing industry in Thailand, with an average growth rate of 15% per year since 2017.
 In 2021, the Thai games market generated over a billion dollars, making it one of the highest-profile games markets in Southeast Asia.
-The number of gamers in Thailand has reached 32 million according to a report by Newzoo, an international games and esports analytics and market research group.And in 2022, Thailand was ranked among the top Southeast Asian video-game markets, with a revenue of US$1.24 billion (47.48 billion baht) that is forecasted to reach $1.4 billion (53.53 billion baht) in the same year.
+The number of gamers in Thailand also reached 32 million according to a report by Newzoo, an international games and esports analytics and market research group.
+And in 2022, Thailand was ranked among the top Southeast Asian video-game markets, with a revenue of US$1.24 billion (47.48 billion baht) that is forecasted to reach $1.4 billion (53.53 billion baht) in the same year.